Research Centre for Private Law

 Diversity, Harmonization and Unification of Private Law

-The research on Comparative Law, including its methodological foundations, is a central theme of CIDP's research.
-The diversity of modern Private Law coexists with a growing effort towards harmonization and unification, which transcends the European space and is instrumental to the free flow of people, goods, services and capital across borders in a globalised economy.
+The study of Comparative Law studies, including its methodological foundations, is a central theme of CIDP's research activity.
+The diversity of modern Private Law coexists with a growing effort towards its harmonization and unification, which transcends the European space and is instrumental to the free flow of people, goods, services and capital across borders in a globalised economy.

-This research line will pay special attention to international instruments, in particular, the CISG (which came into force in Portugal at the end of 2021), the UNIDROIT Principles on International Commercial Contracts, the Principles of European Contract Law and other relevant normative acts from the European Parliament and from the Council.
+This research line pays special attention to international instruments, particularly the CISG (which came into force in Portugal at the end of 2021), the UNIDROIT Principles on International Commercial Contracts, the Principles of European Contract Law and other relevant normative acts from the European Parliament and from the Council, which aim to approximate national legal systems in the field of Private Law.

 Read more